geofeedia/drone-k8s/README.md

 timeout                  -- (only used for rolling-update) the timeout threshold for the rolling update (default is 5m0s) is_deployment            -- REQUIRED for deployment update: Is this an update of a deployment or not.
-If not specified then rolling-update of replication controller is assumed. container_name           -- REQUIRED for deployment update or if performing rolling-update of multi-container pod: The name of the container to update the image with. deployment_resource_name -- REQUIRED for deployment update: The name of the deployment resource (i.e. my-deployment.yaml)
+If not specified then rolling-update of replication controller is assumed. container_name           -- REQUIRED for deployment update or if performing rolling-update of multi-container pod: The name of the container to update the image with. deployment_resource_name -- REQUIRED for deployment update: The name of the deployment resource (i.e. my-deployment)
 ```

 ### Examples